Four different types of surfboards came out of the Polynesian settlement of

 (illustration from Finney and Houston's A History of the Ancient Hawaiian Sport)

 The four types of Hawaiian surfboards were, in order of their length: the Olo, Kiko`o, Alaia and Kioe (aka Pae Po or Paipo).
-This chapter documents as much as is known about these boards and comprises the world's most complete information on the subject.
+This chapter documents as much as is known about these boards and comprises the world's most complete, concise information on the subject.

 This LEGENDARY SURFERS eBooklet on Traditional Hawaiian Surfboards (aka "Ancient Hawaiian Surfboards") focuses strictly on the boards, their construction, composition and rituals surrounding their making and dedication.
 It is enhanced with additional material and images which make this eBooklet the best and most concise, detailed single-source on the Hawaiian surfboard of the pre-European contact period.